 Let us briefly discuss the effect of the fluctuations of diagonal terms of the ETH ansatz.
-When the ETH fails, and nonvanishing fluctuations remain in thermodynamic limit for diagonal elements of local operators, this has been directly linked to the presence of (quasi)local integrals of motion in the system \cite{PhysRevLett.124.040603}.
+When the ETH fails, for instance if nonvanishing fluctuations remain in thermodynamic limit for diagonal elements of local operators, this has been directly linked to the presence of (quasi)local integrals of motion in the system \cite{PhysRevLett.124.040603}.
 On the other hand, if the ETH ansatz applies, the affect of these terms on the equilibrium prediction in a finite system is captured in the second term in equation \eqref{eq: eth prediction}.
 If the $c_i$ and $R_{ii}$ are uncorrelated, the sum vanishes on average, while its variance is described by $\overline{\sum_i |c_i|^4 |R_{ii}|^2 |f(E_i,0)|^2 e^{-S(E_i)}}$.
 The overbar denotes an average over instantiations of $c_i$, thus to define it rigorously would require specifying some ensemble of states to consider.
 Of course, the entropic suppression serves to keep the sum small.
-Likewise, if the $c_i$ are nonzero across some number of states $N_\Psi$, with an average squared magnitude of $1/N_\Psi$, then increasing $N_\Psi$ can also serve to reduce these fluctuations as $1/N_\Psi$.
+Likewise, if the $c_i$ express a random vector across an energy window with $N_\Psi$ states, with an average squared magnitude of $1/N_\Psi$, then increasing $N_\Psi$ can also serve to reduce these fluctuations as $1/N_\Psi$.
 This happens in any fixed microcanonical window as the density of states increases with system size, but also by broadening the support outside a microcanonical window at fixed system size.
 If the support moves closer to the edge of the spectrum (where the density of states drops), the entropic suppression is less effective, but the effect of including more states may still be suppressive.